 Insurance acquisition cash flows arise from the activities of selling, underwriting and starting a group of contracts that are directly attributable to the portfolio of contracts to which the group belongs.
 Other costs that are incurred in fulfilling the contracts include claims handling, maintenance and administration costs, and recurring commissions payable on instalment premiums receivable within the contract boundary.
-Insurance acquisition cash flows and other costs that are incurred in fulfilling contracts comprise both direct costs and an allocation of fixed and variable overheads.
-Cash flows are attributed to acquisition activities, other fulfilment activities and other activities at local entity level using activity-based costing techniques.
-Cash flows attributable to acquisition and other fulfilment activities are allocated to groups of contracts using methods that are systematic and rational and are consistently applied to all costs that have similar characteristics.
-Other costs are recognised in profit or loss as they are incurred.
+Insurance acquaition cash flows and other costs that are incurred in fulfilling contracts comprise both direct costs and an allocation of fixed and variable overheads.
+Cash flows contract the comprise both direct costs and an allocation of fixed and variable overheads.
+Cash flows on the cost of the compared, and assessed no appropriateness):